Stevens Announces Spring 2019 Sustainability Seminar Series Speakers

 Sarkar adds, "We are live webcasting the seminars for any interested in learning how to make our world more sustainable.
 They will also be archived on the Schaefer School of Science YouTube channel.
 Students attending the seminars in person are encouraged to engage in a 'meet and greet' with the speakers before the seminars.
 The speakers are all local and regional leaders in sustainability and many of them are interested in working with our students in a mentorship capacity."

 That kind of access to potential employers, as well as the breadth of topics covered, is what makes the series so popular.

 Speakers scheduled for Spring 2019 are:

-The series is sponsored by BEM Systems and Stevens Center for Environmental Systems.
+The series is sponsored by BEM Systems, Brown and Caldwell, and Stevens Center for Environmental Systems.
 It is organized by the sustainability management master’s program within the Charles V. Schaefer, Jr. School of Engineering & Science.